AngeliaZddl/CSE15L_Lab_Report/Lab_Report_3.md

 ![MarkdownParse3](MarkdownParse_run_ieng6.png)

 ### Combining `scp`, `;`, and `ssh`: copy the whole directory and run the tests in one line
 ***I can compile the MarkdownParseTest.java both on the me local computer and the remote server, like the picture above.
 But the test always fails while combining the `scp -r` and `ssh` in one line and running it.
-I worked with tutors several times, checked all the possible ways we could figured out, but haven't solved this problem so far.***
+I worked with tutors several times, checked all the possible ways we could figure out, but haven't solved this problem so far.***

 **-Thank you-**